 After getting acquainted with the exciting features of PHP 7, you would definitely want to know why PHP moved to version 7 from version 5.
 What happened to version 6?
 Well, PHP 6 was an experimental project that was officially started in 2005 and unfortunately abandoned in 2010.
 One of the main reasons behind the termination of version 6 was technical difficulties faced by PHP core developers during the implementation of language-integrated Unicode.

-The development of PHP 7 was spearheaded by Dmitry Stogov, Xinchen Hui, and Nikita Popov.
+The PHP web app development was spearheaded by Dmitry Stogov, Xinchen Hui, and Nikita Popov.
 These three developers created an experimental branch of PHP that they originally called PHP Next Generation, often abbreviated as PHPNG.
-The PHP community embraced this new branch of the scripting language, as it offered significant improvements in performance, and continued to develop it into the stable version of the language now known as PHP 7.
+The PHP web development community embraced this new branch of the scripting language, as it offered significant improvements in performance, and continued to develop it into the stable version of the language now known as PHP 7.

 PHP 7 has been through several months of beta testing and was finally released in its stable form in December 2015, just one month after the predicted release date.